Mobile Menu

 Table of Contents

-• How Much Does Rider Switch At Disney Cost?
+• Does Rider Switch Cost Anything?

 By utilizing the child swap at Disney, you don’t have to miss out on any of your favorite rides because of height requirements, or guests who don’t want to or are unable to ride the attraction.